abelcarreras/PyQchem/docs/symmetry.rst

 Sometimes molecules may not be planar but still some notion of pi/sigma symmetry can be extracted, even if its only local.
-For this reason *pyqchem* implements several fuctions to manipulate electronic structures.
-See **classify_orbitals.py** and **advanced_symmetry.py** as more complete examples.
+For this reason *pyqchem* implements several functions to manipulate electronic structures (See **classify_orbitals.py** and **advanced_symmetry.py** as more complete examples)

+The following example shows the use of two of these functions (*get_plane*, and *crop_electronic_structure*) to determine the orbital symmetry (PI/SIGMA) of a fragment of a large molecule.
+*Get_plane* allows to determine the plane and orientation of the fragment.
+This function assumes that all atoms are in the same plane, so if some atoms are out of the plane it may be more adequate to use this function with the subset of the atoms that are more or less in a plane.
+On the other hand, *crop_electronic_structure* modifies the MO coefficients, by setting all the basis functions that are not centered in the atoms of the fragment to zero.
+This allows to do a symmetry measure of the part of the MO orbitals that is located around the fragment.

-.. automodule:: pyqchem.utils
+..  code-block:: python

-    :members:
+    # define the atoms of the fragment
+    atoms_list = [0, 1, 2, 3, 4, 5]

+    # get coordinates of the fragment
+    coord_fragment = electronic_structure['structure'].get_coordinates(fragment=atoms_list)

+    # get the plane and orientation of the fragment
+    center, normal = get_plane(coord_fragment)

+    # Set zero to all coefficients centered in the atoms that are not part of the fragment
+    electronic_structure_fragment = crop_electronic_structure(electronic_structure, atoms_list)

+    # get classified orbitals
+    orbital_types = get_orbital_classification(electronic_structure_fragment,
+                                               center=center,
+                                               orientation=normal)